Sandie17-goodie/Sandie17-goodie/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything basic
 - 😄 Pronouns: Sandie
-- ⚡ Fun fact: what you are not changing your are accepting
+- ⚡ Fun fact: what you are not changing you are accepting

--

 <!---
 Sandie17-goodie/Sandie17-goodie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.